 notch above the trigger where you pressed your cheek and eye to the cool wooden stock.

-an electrical device that can interrupt the flow of electrical current when it is overloaded
+a device that can interrupt the flow of electrical current

 The word is used figuratively because Dad is not literally an electrical device: "blow a fuse" means to get so angry that one figuratively overloads with energy that shoots out in a sudden and unexpected burst of light before getting really dark and quiet.